TuringLang/AbstractMCMC.jl/docs/src/design.md

 follows the convention of the package [BangBang.jl](https://github.com/JuliaFolds/BangBang.jl) which is used in the default implementation of `AbstractMCMC.save!!`.
-It indicates that the sample is pushed to the container but a "widening" fallback is used if the container type does not allow to save the sample.
+It indicates that the sample is pushed to the container but a "widening" fallback is used if the container type does not allow saving the sample.
 Therefore `AbstractMCMC.save!!` *always has* to return the container.

 ```@docs
 AbstractMCMC.save!!
 ```

-For most use cases the default implementation of `AbstractMCMC.samples` and `AbstractMCMC.save!!` should work out of the box and hence need not to be overloaded in downstream code.
+For most use cases the default implementation of `AbstractMCMC.samples` and `AbstractMCMC.save!!` should work out of the box and hence need not be overloaded in downstream code.

 ## Creating chains

 !!! note
     This section does not apply to the iterator and transducer interface.

-At the end of the sampling procedure for regular and paralle sampling we transform the collection of samples to the desired output type by calling `AbstractMCMC.bundle_samples`.
+At the end of the sampling procedure for regular and parallel sampling we transform the collection of samples to the desired output type by calling `AbstractMCMC.bundle_samples`.

 ```@docs